9.1 APPOINTMENTS, GENERAL.

 (See also III-8 Conflict of Interest in Employment.)

 9.2 CREDENTIAL CHECK AT POINT OF HIRE.

 (b) Specific hires where the hiring selection was influenced by the representation of a higher education degree, certification, or license.

 (2) If the offer letter is given to the candidate of choice prior to completion of the credential check, the offer letter reiterates that a credential check is being conducted and that University of Iowa employment is contingent on a successful outcome.

-(3) Credential checks are conducted immediately upon selection of the candidate(s) of choice and completed no later than 15 days following the candidate's first day of employment.
+(3) Credential checks are conducted immediately upon selection of the candidate(s) of choice and submitted for verification no later than 15 days following the candidate's first day of employment.